+'''

 (31) a.
 Ade bínú b.
 Adé máa-ń bínú

 Ade be.angry Ade gen be.angry

 'Ade was angry.'
-'Ade is gen erically angry.'
+'Ade is generically angry.'

+'''

-First, note that (31b) is not available in English: the approximation 'Ade is usually angry' does not accurately represent the meaning of sentences like (31b) in that it does not contain any prepositional phrase that are equivalent to English adverb of quantification.
+First, note that (31b) is not available in English.
+The closest we can get in English is 'Ade is usually angry', but as I have mentioned earlier, this does not accurately represent the meaning of sentences like (31b) in that it does not contain any prepositional phrase that are equivalent to English adverb of quantification.
 (31b) only states that Ade is angry in multiple number of occasions that is not definite just as 'Mary smokes' indicates that Mary smokes in an indefinite number of occasions.
 According to Maienborn's theory, (31b) should not be possible since binú 'be.angry' would lack a Davidsonian event argument.
-Our generic predicate máa-ń would, therefore, have no event argument to turn to generic.
-My argument here is that since Yoruba treats both regular events and Kimian states (like the one in (31)) the same by using máa-ń (the generic predicate) to turn them from particular eventualities to generic eventualities, generic states have an ontological as well as an empirical basis.
-This suggests that there may be languages where Kimian states can be shown to have a hidden event argument.
-If my assumptions are correct, Yoruba is one of those languages.
-This framework also led to the ambitious suggestion that máa-ń is an overt pronunciation of the Gen operator.
+Our generic predicate máa-ń would therefore have no event argument to turn to generic.
+My argument here is that since Yoruba treats both regular events and Kimian states (like the one in (31)) the same by using $m\acute{a}a-\acute{n}$ (the generic predicate) to turn them from particular eventualities to generic eventualities, generic states have an ontological as well as an empirical basis.
+This fact therefore suggests that there may be languages where it can be shown that Kimian states do have a hidden event argument.
+If my assumptions are correct, Yoruba will be one of those languages.
+Adopting this framework also led to a situation where the only viable logical form that can be given to $m\acute{a}a-\acute{n}$ is the same as the logical form of the Gen operator (see (29) above), thereby suggesting ambitiously that the Gen operator is indeed pronounced in some constructions in Yoruba.

 Finally, the framework is able to handle issues relating to focus and ambiguity.
 Both individuals and eventualities can be put in focus.
 The mechanism developed here can be implemented variously to account for each case.
-(32a) and (33a), both repeated from (i)b and (i)d respectively in Footnote 2, demonstrate respectively how Yoruba grammatically puts generic eventualities and individuals in focus.
+(21b) repeated below as (32a) and (21d) repeated below as (33a), demonstrate respectively how Yoruba grammatically puts generic eventualities and individuals in focus.
 Both sentences express the same idea; the difference is in what is put in focus.
-This difference is reflected in the logical forms in (32b) and (33b).
+This difference is reflected in the logical forms in (42b) and (43b).

+'''

+(32) a.
+Gbígbó

+ni

+ajáá

+gbó

+FOC

+dog.gen

+bark

+barking

+'BARKING is what dogs do (generically/habitually)'

+b. \exists e [barking (e) \land gen (e) \land Gen x [dog (x) \rightarrow ag (e, x)]]

+(33) a.
+Ajá

+níí

+gbó

+dog

+FOC.gen

+bark

+'''

+'''

-- (32) a.
-Gbígbó ni ajáá gbó barking FOC dog.gen bark 'BARKING is what dogs do (generically/habitually)' b. ∃e [barking (e) ∧ gen (e) ∧ Gen x [dog (x) → ag (e, x)]] - (33) a.
-Ajá níí gbó dog FOC.gen bark 'DOGS bark generically/ It is dogs that bark generically or habitually.' b.
-Gen x [dog (x) ∧ ∃e [barking (e) ∧ gen (e) → ag (e, x)]])
+'DOGS bark generically/ It is dogs that bark generically or habitually.' b.
+Gen x [\mathbf{dog}(x) \land \exists e [\mathbf{barking}(e) \land \mathbf{gen}(e) \rightarrow \mathbf{ag}(e, x)]])

+'''

 We can illustrate how the framework handles ambiguity with the popular example 'Typhoons arise in this part of the Pacific'.
-The two standard readings of this sentence are shown below:
+The two popular readings associated with this sentence can be given as follows:

-(34) a.
-Gen x [typhoon (x) → ∃e [arising (e) ∧ gen (e) ∧ ag (e, x) ∧ in (e, this_part of_the_pacific]] b. ∃x [this_part of_the_pacific (x) ∧ ∃e [arising (e) ∧ gen (e) ∧ ∃y [typhoon (y) ∧ ag (e, y)] ∧ in (e, x)]])
+''' (34) a.
+Gen x [typhoon (x) → ∃e [arising (e) ∧ gen (e) ∧ ag (e, x) ∧ in (e, this_part of_the_pacific]] b. ∃x [this_part of_the_pacific (x) ∧ ∃e [arising (e) ∧ gen (e) ∧ ∃y [typhoon (y) ∧ ag (e, y)] ∧ in (e, x)]]) '''